Chapter 3:

 She walked into the bathroom, her steps still uneven.

-She managed to open the door, almost falling, but her hand grabbed the sink just in time.
+Alishia managed to open the door, almost falling, but her hand grabbed the sink just in time.

 She breathed out, then looked carefully into the mirror.

-She became pale.
+Her face became pale.

 On her neck was a deep cut, jagged and dark, the skin around it slightly swollen.
 A smaller, thin scratch ran across her cheek, faint but still stinging.
 Bruises covered her arms and legs, dark purples and blues fading into yellow at the edges.

-She grabbed the sink hard… and began to cry, her sobs heavy and unrestrained.
+Alishia grabbed the sink hard… and began to cry, her sobs heavy and unrestrained.

 She couldn’t take it anymore.

 After a while, when her sobs finally quieted, she forced herself to move.
 Slowly, carefully, she began to tend to her wounds.
-Every touch burned—sharp and deep—sending jolts of pain through her skin.
+Every touch stinging—sharp and deep—sending jolts of pain through her skin.
 The cut on her neck stung the worst, throbbing with every breath she took.
 Her hands trembled as she cleaned it, teeth clenched to keep herself from crying out again.

-It pressed against her chest, making it hard to breathe, making her thoughts blur and spin.
 She had to stop.
 Just for a moment.
 If she pushed herself any further, she knew she would break down again.

-She let the pain exist without fighting it, telling herself she could continue later.
+Letting the pain exist without fighting it, telling herself she could continue later.
 Right now, she just needed a break—to hold herself together for a little longer.

 And she hadn’t.
 Sleep had always been difficult, especially today, because she still didn’t know how she was going to get the money.